chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 Bootstrap scripts are processed as ERB templates.

-“`config_content`” comes from Bootstrap Context, which is a shortcut to using the Chef Config values from Knife.
+"`config_content`" comes from Bootstrap Context, which is a shortcut to using the Chef Config values from Knife.

 # Knife Bootstrap Usage